chitown2016/cdt-1d-cnn-financial-prediction/README.md

 Adding second layer of batch normalization to (3 Dropout, 1 Batch Normalization) model lowers the amount of curve fitting but this is not nearly enough to remove the overall curve fitting of the model.

+## Trading Strategy Results

+Although the learning algorithm doesn't seem to generalize well according to above results I still report the results of the following trading strategy.
+The strategy rules are simple and similar to what's suggested by the authors.
+At any given time we use the most recently trained model to make predictions and if the